SentryMan/Manga-Spring-Backend/README.md

 I consider this to be the coolest API I've built so far, with the power of Reactive Streams, Rsocket, GraalVM Native Images, it's got the whole package.

-Unless you can guess my passwords you won't be able to run this locally.
+Unless you can guess my passwords you won't be able to connect to the DB.

 # Diagrams